bitstrike/cpugpu/README.md

 # CPU/GPU Temperature Monitor - Cinnamon Applet

 Real-time CPU and GPU temperature monitoring with scrolling line graphs for the Cinnamon desktop panel.
+This was developed on a system with a single Nvidia GPU.
+I don't know if it will work on systems with multiple GPUs (my laptop has issues to debug yet)

 ## Screenshot